 Employer records, driver logbooks, and other documents are crucial to establishing a driver’s lack of training.
 Key pieces of evidence, however, may disappear in truck crash cases.
 Spoliation occurs when a party to a lawsuit intentionally destroys, alters, or loses evidence to avoid liability.
 If this happens, a court may sanction the party responsible.
 However, a personal injury attorney familiar with truck accident cases can act quickly to secure evidence and possibly limit spoliation.Compensable Damages

 You have the right to pursue damages from a party responsible for your injuries.
 You can possibly obtain compensation for your medical bills, lost income, property damage, pain and suffering, and more.
 You can also file a wrongful death lawsuit if your relative died in a truck accident.
-You have four years to file a Florida injury claim, and two years to file an action for wrongful death.
+You have two years to file a Florida injury claim, and two years to file an action for wrongful death.
 In both situations, the time period generally begins to run on the date of the crash.West Palm Beach Lawyers Asserting the Rights of Big Rig Accident Victims

 At Frankl Kominsky, we are committed to fighting for our clients and never settling for less.
 Our big rig accident attorneys can thoroughly investigate a truck crash in West Palm Beach or the surrounding areas to determine if the driver’s lack of training contributed to it.
 We can assert your right to compensation against a commercial driver and trucking company if their negligence caused your injuries.
 Our clients come from a wide range of Palm Beach County cities, such as Boca Raton, Delray Beach, and Palm Beach Gardens.
 Call our office today at (855) 800-8000 to schedule a free consultation.
 You can also contact us online.
 We are fluent in Spanish and Creole.